 Spruce Street Harbor Park

-And Philadelphia is not alone in loving the new pop-up park on the waterfront – The Huffington Post recently named it one of the best urban beaches in the world(!!) and Travel + Leisure just named it one of the coolest floating restaurants in the world.
+That’s great news for the city, as the park was one of the coolest Philadelphia had ever seen.
+And Philadelphia wasn’t alone in loving the new pop-up park on the waterfront – The Huffington Post named it one of the best urban beaches in the world(!!) and Travel + Leisure named it one of the coolest floating restaurants in the world.

 From Friday, June 27 through